adlamas/nexu-backend-test/README.md

 # Some thoughts
 Since the average_price for the brands is a calculation, I decided no to put it as an attribute since is not actually part of the model but a calculation based on the models model.
 I'd, if it was necessary, configure the cache in the server to avoid a permanent calculation of the average_price because could slower the app rapidly.
+I focused on the structure of the data, and tried to have tests related to models, requests and the good and bad responses.
+Rubocop is the linter I used for app/spec folders.